-- Nursing mothers start lactating when they hear babies cry.
-It is said that oxytocin is released in the blood when a woman hears a cry, and that generates milk let-down.
+- Nursing mothers start leaking milk from their breast when they hear babies cry.
+It is said that oxytocin is released in the blood when a woman hears a cry, and that causes milk let-down.

 - Igbo-ora, a town in Nigeria, has the highest number of twin births, because of which it is called the land of twins.

 - During pregnancy, the blood volume increases by 50%, to meet the increased blood flow requirement for the baby and you (9).

 - The milk ducts are completely developed during the second trimester of pregnancy.
 Your breasts may feel big but the milk does not come out till delivery .